A Guide to Sole Trader Accounting

 Self-Employed Income Tax

-Income tax is calculated as a personal allowance, basic, higher and additional rate bands.
-Depending on your income will depend on how much tax you will pay.
+Income tax is calculated using personal allowance, basic, higher, and additional rate bands.
+Your income, including business profits, will determine how much tax you will pay.

 Class 4 National Insurance